badaix/snapcast/README.md

 Another webinterface running on any device, see [snapcast-websockets-ui](https://github.com/derglaus/snapcast-websockets-ui), running entirely in the browser, needs [websockify](https://github.com/novnc/websockify).
 No configuration needed, features almost all functions, still needs some tuning for the optics.

 A webinterface called [HydraPlay](https://github.com/mariolukas/HydraPlay) which integrates Snapcast and multiple Mopidy instances.
 It is JavaScript based and uses Angular 7.
-A Snapcast websocket proxy server is needed to connect Snapcast to the UI over web sockets.
+A Snapcast websocket proxy server is needed to connect Snapcast to HydraPlay over web sockets.

 Setup of audio players/server
 -----------------------------